['caco2_wang', 'hia_hou', ....]

 # {'caco2_wang': {'mae': 0.234}}

-For every dataset, we use scaffold split and hold out 20% for test set.
-The evaluation metrics are selected given the following criteria:
+For every dataset in the benchmark group, we use the scaffold split to partition the dataset into training, validation, and test sets.
+We hold out 20% data samples for the test set.
+The performance metrics are:

-- AUROC is used when the number of positive and negative samples are close.
+• AUROC is used when the number of positive and negative samples are similar.

 We encourage submissions that reports results for the entire benchmark group.
-Still, we welcome and accept submissions that report partial results, for example, for just one of the five ADMET categories.
+Still, we welcome and accept submissions that report partial results, for example, submissions with results for just one out of five ADMET categories.

 Benchmark Data Summary